Man in the Iron Mask: Film and television

-The Man in the Iron Mask is portrayed as the Duc de Sullun (inversion of nullus, Latin for 'no one') in the first two episodes of the third season of the TV drama series Versailles.
-In the program, he is visited in the Bastille by Philippe I, Duke of Orléans on his search to find men to send to the Americas and is revealed to be the secret biological father of Louis XIV and Philippe I due to the inability of Louis XIII to produce an heir.
+The Man in the Iron Mask is portrayed as the Duc de Sullun (inversion of nullus, Latin for 'no one') in the first two episodes of the third season of the TV drama series Versailles (2018).
+In the program, he is visited in the Bastille by Philippe I, Duke of Orléans, on his search to find men to send to the Americas, and is revealed to be the secret father of Louis XIV and Philippe I. The Man, who is never named, had an affair with Anne of Austria due to her struggle to produce an heir with Louis XIII.
+The affair was done with Louis' condonement.